 Radius, diameter and circumference

-The circumference of Earth at the equator is about 24,874 miles (40,030 km), but from pole-to-pole — the meridional circumference — Earth is only 24,860 miles (40,008 km) around.
+Using those measurements, the equatorial circumference of Earth is about 24,900 miles (40,070 km).
+However, from pole-to-pole — the meridional circumference — Earth is only 24,812 miles (39,931 km) around.
 This shape, caused by the flattening at the poles, is called an oblate spheroid.

 Density, mass and volume

-Earth's density is 5.513 grams per cubic centimeter.
+Earth's density is 5.513 grams per cubic centimeter, according to NASA.
 Earth is the densest planet in the solar system because of its metallic core and rocky mantle.
 Jupiter, which is 318 more massive than Earth, is less dense because it is made of gases, such as hydrogen.